nymlab/vectis/README.md

 Smart Contract Wallet allows user to interact with DAPPs on the blockchain with the same amount of autonomy of a classic non-custodial solution, but with more flexibility by providing functionalities designed to serve the user.
 SCW also provide functions that allow businesses to satisfy regulatory requirements regarding support of users, transparency, separation of control duties and verifiability.

+VectisDAO is the organisation that provides governance to the this infrastructure.
+Every wallet has a Govec token that is minted during wallet creation and can be staked to vote.
+VectisDAO lives on [Juno Network] and leverages the [DAO DAO] stack.

+Thanks to [IBC], Vectis wallets can also be deployed on other chains.
+From the perspective of DAO participation, there is no difference between a wallet on [Juno Network] or others.
+Staking and voting will be done via IBC calls from the wallet.
+Please see [IBC Architecture] for details.

+[Juno Network]:
+[DAO DAO]:
+[IBC Architecture]:

 ### Design

 SCW is designed to provide the user with confidence whilst interacting with the DApps by providing the most amount of control yet allowing recoverability.